Cloud-Foundations/Dominator/cmd/filegen-server/README.md

 MDB fields in the template.
 The following template functions are available:

 * `GetSplitPart`: splits a string based on the given separator, then returns a substring given the index of the split array
+* `LookupGeneratorVariable`: lookup value in the generator variables map
 * `ToLower`: returns the lowercase version of a string
 * `ToUpper`: returns the uppercase version of a string